 Although each Dropbox account offers 2 GB of free storage space only, you can register multiple Dropbox accounts and merge the Dropbox accounts to enjoy larger, even unlimited storage space.
 To achieve that, you can rely on a free tool called CBackup, which allows you to add Dropbox accounts as many as you have.
 And with the combination feature of CBackup, you can easily combine cloud storage to get more free Dropbox storage space.

-2. Navigate to the My Storage tab, select Dropbox and click Authorize Now to add this drive. then follow the steps to sign in to your Dropbox account and grant authority to CBackup.
+2. Navigate to the Storage tab, select Dropbox and click Authorize Now to add this drive. then follow the steps to sign in to your Dropbox account and grant authority to CBackup.
 Just add Dropbox accounts as many as you have.

 After adding, you can combine the storage space of each Dropbox accounts into one to backup more photos or videos as follows:

-1. Click the My Storage > + Add Combined Cloud.
+1. Click the Storage > + Add Combined Cloud.

 2. Rename the Combined Cloud, and tick all your Dropbox accounts, and hit Next.